 - PGCert in Clinical Education

 My video projects to support Anatomy students (in collaboration with our fantastic TOOLKIT team): Top tips for effective Anatomy revision & How to make the most of Anatomy practical classes

 - Honorary Curatorial Fellow of the University Museums

 - Member of the Athena Swan Self-Assessment Team of the Institute of Education in Medical and Dental Sciences

-- Member of the Anatomical Society and European Society of Biomechanics
+- Full member of the Anatomical Society and European Society of Biomechanics

 - Reviewer for the Austrian Science Fund, Leakey Foundation, Scottish Universities Insight Institute and the following journals: Anthropologischer Anzeiger, Archives of Oral Biology, Comptes Rendus Palevol, Folia Primatologica, Journal of Comparative Human Biology HOMO, Journal of Anatomy, Journal of Morphology, Journal of the Mechanical Behaviour of Biomedical Materials, Journal of the Royal Society Interface, Journal of Biomechanics, Medical Engineering and Physics, PeerJ, PLoS ONE and Quartär: International Yearbook of Ice Age and Stone Age Research